-3. Enter the 3-digit user slot number between 001and 500 for the slot to which you wish to enroll a Primary or Secondary code.
+Enter the 3-digit user slot number between 001 and 500 that you wish to enroll a Primary or Secondary code to.

 For example, User Slot 003 represents User #3.

 If the selected slot has no Primary code, the left LED flashes green, indicating that the controller is ready to accept a Primary code.